RANGER: A Monocular Zero-Shot Semantic Navigation Framework through Visual Contextual Adaptation: Methodology

 \subsection{Overview of the Process}

-\projname\ employs a unified architecture that seamlessly handles both \textit{zero-shot RGB-only navigation} and \textit{video-context-augmented navigation} without requiring any architectural modifications or retraining.
+As illustrated in Fig.~\ref{fig:model_diagram}, \projname\ employs a unified architecture that seamlessly handles both \textit{zero-shot RGB-only navigation} and \textit{video-context-augmented navigation} without requiring any architectural modifications or retraining.
 The system maintains a dynamic keyframe bank, which serves as a joint geometric and semantic memory of the environment.
 Upon receiving each new RGB observation, the backend refines the agent's pose in real-time and performs loop closure by optimizing relative poses against the stored keyframes.
 This process incrementally constructs a dense 3D map, enabling metric self-localization.
-Simultaneously, a semantic module aggregates object features via CLIP~\cite{clip} and GroundingDINO~\cite{liu2024grounding} into a semantic point cloud, where each point is annotated with category likelihoods and spatial context, creating a queryable semantic memory.
-To facilitate efficient path planning, a 2D occupancy map is projected from the 3D reconstruction.
-The hierarchical planner selects high-level waypoints by considering the human-provided goal description, semantic similarity scores of observed regions, and spatial confidence regarding object presence, while a low-level controller translates each waypoint into discrete atomic actions.
-This perception-planning-action loop operates continuously in real-time until the agent executes the \textit{stop} action, marking the achievement of high-confidence visual goal localization.
+Meanwhile, a semantic module aggregates object features via CLIP~\cite{radford2021learning} and GroundingDINO~\cite{liu2024grounding} into a semantic point cloud, where each point is annotated with category probabilities and spatial context.
+To facilitate efficient navigation, we project the 3D reconstruction into a 2D occupancy map.
+Based on this representation, a hierarchical planner generates high-level waypoints by jointly evaluating the target's semantic relevance to the textual goal, along with its spatial and perceptual confidence.
+This perception-planning-action loop executes continuously until the agent reaches the target.